|Some rocks in this area are on private property. Property owner requests signed waiver. MORE INFO >>>|

 Holthouse to Hell

-The bolts are in great places to protect the hardest moves, and [have been recently upgraded to modern hardware.]
+The bolts are in great places to protect the hardest moves.

 6 to 8 bolts.
 Supplement these with nuts and cams to 2", especially #0.3 camalot size, mainly placed in the diagonal seams.